ShunyaByZero/katas/README.md

 *Review and feedback on goals of the assigned non-profit*
 - Moderation of community profile and goals
-- Feedback
+- Feedback System like Rating,posts etc on goals
+- Scheduled Meetups (Online/Offline)

-*Review and feedback on goals of the assigned non-profit*
+*Review and feedback on non-profit service assessment*
-3. Feedback to assigned Non-Profits

-*Capabilities*
-- Input Improvement Areas
-- Assessment correction
-- Community Profile Moderation
+- Moderation of service assessment

-4. Meetups with Non-Profits

-*Capabilities*
+- Feedback System like Rating,posts etc on assessment
-- Meeting Scheduling Capability (Online/Offline)
+- Scheduled Meetups (Online/Offline)
-- List offline meeting Areas

-5. Organize Community Meeting

-*Capabilities*
+*Organize Community Meeting*
 - Collaborate with Community Leaders
-- Meeting Scheduling Capability (Online/Offline)
+- Scheduled Meetups (Online/Offline)
 - List Offline meeting Venues